Table of Contents

 We’ve now looked at the reality that there is not really any slowing down with ridesharing and taxi apps — at present this market remains in a period of growth and GlobeNewswire attributes what they call “immense popularity across urban settings” to the relative affordability, economical access, ease-of-use, and comfort as reasons for why demand continues to grow.
 Throw in the rising cost of fuel and insurance, parking costs in metropolitan areas, and public transport strikes throughout the world and for many people, the app route gives them peace of mind for their personal and professional transits.

 If, however, users all over the world are turning to rideshare, taxi, and transport apps, how does this bode for environmental impact?
-In this section, we’re addressing this directly as we look at the two sides of interest: on the one hand, there is data that shows these services may be doing more harm than good to the environment, and, on the other hand, there is also data that presents pathways for scaling down negative climate and ecosystems impacts.
+In this section, we’re addressing this directly as we look at the two sides of interest: on the one hand, there is data that shows these operations may be doing more harm than good to the environment, and, on the other hand, there is also data that presents pathways for scaling down negative climate and ecosystems impacts.

 A number of studies from various researchers and academics have investigated and reported their findings on the environmental impact of ride-hailing and ridesharing since use became normalized in 2011.
 In the decade since, research from Carnegie Mellon University, China University of Hong Kong Business School, and the Union of Concerned Scientists USA (UCSUSA) to name three high-profile studies and reports that investigated the diverse ways that rideshare and taxi apps might be compromising sustainability and have a detrimental toll on the environment.
 The foremost points reported from these studies comprise these summary three points that, in the areas of study, this technology use was an environmental impact phenomena wherein user uptake in these markets after the introduction of ridesharing, ride-hailing, and taxi apps then could be largely tied to resultant: